bps335/Arid_coastal_carbonates/README.md

 This repository hosts codes that accompany the following manuscript:

-Smith et al., (in Revision), Arid Coastal Carbonates and the Phanerozoic Record of Carbonate Chemistry
+Smith et al., (in Revision for AGU Advances), Arid Coastal Carbonates and the Phanerozoic Record of Carbonate Chemistry

 File names marked with REVISED have changed since the intitial submission.